Please note that Tapas no longer supports Internet Explorer.

 Julian froze for a beat.
 Just long enough to betray himself.

 His expression flickered.
-Something vulnerable flashed through but quickly masked.
+Something vulnerable flashed through; panic, perhaps before it was quickly masked.
 His back straightened slightly, shoulders squaring as the guard slid back into place.

 “I don’t.”